 With the individual savings account (ISA) allowance now at £20,000 or £40,000 for a couple, it is difficult for many people to save more than that amount each year.

-However, there are times when an investment matures or you receive an inheritance, a lump sum paid from a pension, or an unexpected generous redundancy payment.
-Where such money becomes available over and above the ISA allowance, you may need to consider investing into funds or other investments on a direct basis.
+However, there are times when an investment matures, or you receive an inheritance, a lump sum paid from a pension, or an unexpected generous redundancy payment.
+When such money becomes available over and above the ISA allowance, you may need to consider investing into funds or other investments on a direct basis.

-Very often, these non-ISA investments are held on investment platforms in what is usually called a 'general investment account'.
+These non-ISA investments are often held on investment platforms in what is usually called a 'general investment account'.

-ISAs are tax privileged tax wrappers – the funds they contain are free of UK tax on both investment income and capital gains.
-Outside the ISA wrapper, there are potential tax charges, but they need not be as punitive as you might expect – depending on your circumstances.
+ISAs are tax-privileged tax wrappers; the funds they contain are free of UK tax on both investment income and capital gains.
+There are potential tax charges outside the ISA wrapper, but they need not be as punitive as you might expect, depending on your circumstances.
 The main taxes are:

-The first £2,000 of dividends in 2018/19 is covered by a dividend allowance and that is taxed at 0%.
+The first £2,000 of dividends in 2021/22 is covered by a dividend allowance, which is taxed at 0%.
 The excess is taxable at 7.5% for basic rate taxpayers, 32.5% for higher rate taxpayers and 38.1% for additional rate taxpayers.

 • Capital gains tax (CGT) on the capital gains you realise.
 CGT is a tax that lends itself to being managed for maximum tax efficiency.
 That is because tax is only payable when units or shares are sold and create a gain.
-You have an annual CGT exempt amount of £11,700, which means that you only pay tax (at 10% or 20% if you are a higher rate tax payer) on gains on funds above that.
+You have an annual CGT exempt amount of £12,300, which means that you only pay tax (at 10% or 20% if you are a higher rate taxpayer) on gains on funds above that.
 Gains on property incur an extra 8%.